YINI-lang/YINI-spec/YINI-Specification.md

 However, Raw strings **cannot contain newlines**, as they MUST appear on a single line.

-For multi-line Raw strings, see Triple-quoted string literals.
+For multi-line Raw strings, see Triple-Quoted String literals.

 Raw strings are particularly suitable for representing file paths and other literal text.
 >myPath = "C:\Users\John Smith\"  // Raw string